notangelmario/marker/README.md

 ## 🌐 Languages

-Miniated has 2 kinds of support for languages:
+Marker has 2 kinds of support for languages:
 * Full support (supports autocomplete, suggestions, etc.)
 * Partial support (syntax highlighting only)